heysokam/osdf-old/doc/patchnotes.md

 new : Proxymod support
 new : New hud for Player state configuration (health, ammo, powerups, etc)
-chg : Test backoff = 0 in VectorReflect, when resulting dot is positive (VectorReflect OneSided?) new : Buildsystem support from win
+chg : Test backoff = 0 in VectorReflect, when resulting dot is positive (VectorReflect OneSided?) new : Q1 barrel entity

 #:::::::::::::::
 # 3 : notI.URG : Non-critical Fixes